https://the-bare-foot-affiliate.com/

 Copetran goes once a day and Rapido Ochoa runs 4 services a day.

-To go further up along the coast, past Riochaca up to Bora Bora, you need to hire a taxi in Riochaca.
+To go past Riochaca up to Bora Bora, you need to hire a taxi in Riochaca, or make arrangements for a private tour guide at your accommodation.

-From Santa Marta, it is an easy drive, less than 4 hours to Riochaca.
+From Santa Marta, it is an easy drive, about 2 hours to Palomino and less than 4 hours to Riochaca.

 Our Starting Point.

-Our plan was to stay a couple of days in Santa Marta and link up with Germain ( who runs Kashi Moon accommodation), in Palomino.
+Our plan was to stay a couple of days in Santa Marta and link up with Germain (who runs Kashi Moon accommodation), in Palomino.
+(His details below).

-We had also arranged for him to take us on a tour of the region around Palomino up past Riochaca towards the Venezuelan border.
+He also suggested we take a tour of the region around Palomino up past Riochaca, towards the Venezuelan border, an offer we jumped at.

 (Try to) Go Prepared